-4.1 Equal Division: All lot owners will pay a yearly maintenance fee of $100 to be used specifically for road maintenance and improvements.
+5.1 Equal Division: All lot owners will pay a yearly maintenance fee of $100 to be used specifically for road maintenance and improvements.
 Bills will be emailed and/or mailed to each lot owner on January 1st with a due date of Feb.
 15th of each year.
 If an increase in the yearly maintenance fee is required to meet safety standards, a meeting of the Owners will be scheduled.
 Each lot will have one vote, with a vote of 60% needed to increase the fees.
 Should available funds become insufficient during the year for road maintenance, any additional expenses will be allocated equally among all lot owners.

-4.2 Extraordinary Repairs: For capital improvements (e.g., paving, culverts, major grading, etc.), A vote of 70% of all lot Owners shall agree on a cost allocation prior to commencement.
+5.2 Extraordinary Repairs: For capital improvements (e.g., paving, culverts, major grading, etc.), a vote of 70% of all lot Owners shall agree on a cost allocation prior to commencement.

 Default in Payment: If an Owner fails to pay their share, the paying Owners may